- May 13, 2018

 And how, in your opinion, is life supposed to be lived?

-Life is about finding your own space and peace; it’s not about fitting into the expectations of others or living by ‘society’s’ expectations.
+Life is about finding your own space and pace; it’s not about fitting into the expectations of others or living by ‘society’s’ expectations.
 Society in itself is a phantom.

 Are you saying you’ve never made any attempt to fit in?